BND Hamburger Icon

 TipTip

-Anytime you launch a new product, conduct a conjoint analysis to see how the market responds to it.
+Anytime you launch a new product, conduct a conjoint analysis to test your business idea and see how the market responds.
 That way, you can make any necessary changes as quickly as possible.

-When conducting a conjoint analysis, you’ll determine the features you want to examine, figure out which customers to survey, and determine how to reach participants, such as by mail, over the phone, or online.
+1. Set up your conjoint analysis parameters: When conducting a conjoint analysis, you’ll determine the features you want to evaluate, value or rank each feature, choose which customers to survey and decide how to reach participants, such as by mail, phone, text or online.

-Various services and software can help you set up and properly evaluate conjoint analysis data.
-Software solutions can help you write survey questions, set up feature combinations, and run statistical analyses on the data so you can understand the results.
-Popular vendors for conjoint analysis software include Sawtooth Software, Survey Analytics, Qualtrics and XLSTAT.
+Tech tools and services can make your conjoint analysis research significantly easier, helping you write survey questions, set up feature combinations and run statistical analyses on the data to comprehensively understand and apply the results.
+Popular conjoint analysis software vendors include Sawtooth Software, Survey Analytics, Qualtrics and XLSTAT

 TipTip